telerik/xaml-docs/controls/radchartview/axes/axis-range.md

 ## Setting the Desired Ticks Count

-The axis allows you to set the desired ticks count via the `DesiredTickCount` property.
+The axis allows you to set the desired tick count via the `DesiredTickCount` property.
 The axis will try to calculate a proper step based on the axis range and the desired number of ticks.
-Note, that the actual number of ticks may be be slightly higher or lower, since the automatic range calculation takes into account different factors and it tries to display a reasonable step between the ticks.
+Note, that the actual number of ticks may be slightly higher or lower since the automatic range calculation takes into account different factors and it tries to display a reasonable step between the ticks.
 For example, if the `DesiredTickCount` is 7, then 6 or 8 ticks may be drawn, depending on the range of the axis.

 #### __[XAML] Setting desired number of ticks__
 {{region radchartview-axis-range-6}}